IBIC/neuropointillist/docs/usage.md

 `--slurmN N` The `--slurmN` argument specifies to read the data and divide it into `N` jobs that can be submitted to a Slurm scheduler (using a script that is generated called, suggestively, `runme.slurm`) or divided among machines by hand and run using GNU make.
 If Slurm is used, the template file **slurmjob.bash** must be edited!!!
 Unlike SGE, Slurm works best if you give good estimates of the time your program will take to run, the amount of memory it needs, and if you select the number of jobs to make each one not very small.
 The file that is written is currently a template based on Harvard's cluster configuration.
 Like with SGE, we assume that the directory that the program is called from is read/writeable from all cluster nodes.
 At the risk of oversharing, Slurm's name derives from Simple Linux Utility for Resource Management, but I find it rather funny to sound it out in my head as I have been adding this feature. **See notes below on running a model using the Slurm Workload Manager.**

+`--pbsN N` Much like the flag `--slurmN` described above, the `--pbsN` argument specifies to read the data and divide it into `N` jobs that can be submitted to a Torque PBS  scheduler (using a script that is generated called `runme.pbs`) or divided among machines by hand and run using GNU make.
+If PBS is used, the template file **pbsjob.bash** must be edited!!!
+PBS works best if you give good estimates of the time your program will take to run, the amount of memory it needs, and if you select the number of jobs to make each one not very small.
+The file that is written is a template based on the Universty of Michigan's Flux cluster configuration.
+Like with SGE, we assume that the directory that the program is called from is read/writeable from all cluster nodes.
+ **See notes below on running a model using Torque PBS.**

 `--output` Specify an output prefix that is prepended to output files.
 This is useful for organizing output for SGE runs; you can specify something like `--output model-stressXtime/mod1` to organize all the output files and execution scripts into a subdirectory.
 In addition, the model that you used and the calling arguments will be copied with this prefix so that you can remember what you ran.
 This is modeled off of how FSL FEAT copies the .fsf file into the FEAT directory (so simple and so handy)! (**required**)

 `--debug debugfile` Write out external representations of the design matrix, the fMRI data, and a function called `imagecoordtovertex`, which maps three-dimensional image coordinates (e.g. from fslview) into a vertex number, to the file `debugfile`.
 This may be useful for development and testing of your model, or troubleshooting problems with the setfiles or covariate files.
 The debugfile will be prefixed by the output prefix.
 See the Vignette for instructions for how to use the debugfile.